eslint/eslint/docs/src/extend/custom-rules.md

 };
 ```

 Here, the `myCustomVar` variable is marked as used relative to a `ReturnStatement` node, which means ESLint will start searching from the scope closest to that node.
-If you omit the second argument, then the global scope is used.
+If you omit the second argument, then the top-level scope is used.
+(For ESM files, the top-level scope is the module scope; for CommonJS files, the top-level scope is the first function scope.)

 ### Accessing Code Paths